 Would you like to master Pranayama, Sutra or Ashram?

-Want to set-up a yoga centre?
+Want to teach in a yoga centre?
 Give yoga classes to the four corners of the UK?
 Meet new yogis?
 There are many different personalized goals when it comes to wanting to teach yoga.

 Becoming a private yoga teacher is not something you can improvise and above all, you can’t be trained overnight.
 Yoga is a mental, physical and spiritual discipline based on techniques from the Indian cultural tradition, based on breathing, the breath and self-awareness.

 This emotional and spiritual journey can only be passed from a teacher (yoga teacher) to a student (budding or confirmed yogi).
 The goal of yoga instruction is to reach YOG, ie, self-awareness and a state of deep well-being.
 Teaching the art of meditation with a desire to transmit knowledge: you must have a passion and the skills to teach during your yoga class!

 You thought you knew all the yoga postures?
 Believe me, there are still more… 84 000!
 (Only Shiva would know them all)!

 Before becoming a specialized yoga teacher, ask yourself the following questions: